rambleraptor/api-linter/docs/contributing.md

 There are two steps:

-1. In the registry in `rules.go`, ensure that the corresponding AIP package is imported, and that its `AddRules` function is called.
+1. In the registry in `rules.go`, ensure that the corresponding AEP package is imported, and that its `AddRules` function is called.
-2. In the AIP package, ensure that the new rule is included in the `AddRules` function.
+2. In the AEP package, ensure that the new rule is included in the `AddRules` function.

 We have a CI lint to remind you to do so.